commonpike/fairpost/docs/Twitter.md

 ### Test the other installation
 - call `./fairpost.js @foo test-platform --platform=twitter`

 ### Set the 'additional owner'
 - from the previous `test-platform` result, copy the `oauth2:id`
 - set this as the `FAIRPOST_TWITTER_OA1_ADDITIONAL_OWNER` in your users .env

+## More user settings

+- `FAIRPOST_TWITTER_PLUGIN_SETTINGS` - a json object describing / overwriting the plugins used to prepare posts

 # Random documentation